mehulptech/git/02_activities/assignments/README.md

 e) Approval and Merging: Once the changes have been reviewed and approved, the pull request can be merged into the target branch.
 This typically involves clicking a "Merge" button on the platform, which combines the changes from the source branch into the target branch.

 In summary, a pull request is a powerful tool for collaborative development, enabling teams to review, discuss, and integrate changes efficiently and effectively.

+# c.
+Describe the steps to open a pull request?

+To open a pull request in GitHub, follow these steps:

+1. Create a New Branch: Before making changes, create a new branch from the main branch (or the branch you want to base your changes on).
+You can do this using the following command in your terminal: git checkout -b new-branch-name

+2. Make Your Changes: Edit the files as needed to implement your feature or fix.

+3. Stage and Commit Your Changes: Once you've made your changes, stage them using git add and then commit them with a meaningful commit message: git add . git commit -m "Your commit message"

+4. Push Your Branch to GitHub: Push your new branch to the remote repository on GitHub: git push origin new-branch-name

+5. Open a Pull Request on GitHub:
+   5.1) Go to your repository on GitHub.
+   You should see a banner or a button suggesting that you recently pushed a branch and offering to open a pull request.
+Click on "Compare & pull request."
+If you don't see the banner, you can manually navigate to the "Pull requests" tab and click on "New pull request."
+   5.2) Select the Branches:
+   In the "base" dropdown, select the branch you want to merge your changes into (usually main or master).
+   In the "compare" dropdown, select the branch that contains your changes (the branch you just pushed).
+   5.3) Fill Out the Pull Request Form:
+   Provide a descriptive title for your pull request.
+   Write a detailed description explaining what your changes do, why they are necessary, and any other relevant information.
+   Optionally, you can add labels, assign reviewers, and link issues related to your pull request.
+   5.4) Create the Pull Request: Click on "Create pull request" to submit your request for review.

+Your pull request is now open, and your team members can review your changes, provide feedback, and eventually merge your branch into the main codebase.

+# d.
+Describe the steps to add a collaborator to a repository (share write permissions)

+To add a collaborator to a GitHub repository and share write permissions, follow these steps:

+1. Access the Repository:
+   Log in to your GitHub account.
+   Navigate to the repository where you want to add a collaborator.
+2. Go to Repository Settings:
+   On the repository's main page, click on the Settings tab located near the top of the page, usually next to Security and Insights.
+3. Navigate to Collaborators:
+   In the left sidebar, under the "Access" section, click on Collaborators & teams.
+4. Add a Collaborator:
+   In the "Manage Access" section, click the Invite a collaborator button.
+   In the search box that appears, type the GitHub username or email address of the person you want to add.
+   Select the correct user from the list.
+5. Set Permissions:
+   After selecting the user, you can set their permissions.
+For write access, select Write from the available options.
+You can also choose other permission levels like Read, Triage, Maintain, or Admin depending on what you want them to do.
+6. Send the Invitation:
+   Click the Send invitation button.
+The user will receive an email invitation.
+7. Wait for Acceptance:
+   The invited collaborator will need to accept the invitation.
+Once they accept, they will have the permissions you assigned.
+8. Confirmation:
+   You can confirm the collaborator has accepted by checking the Collaborators list in the repository settings.
+Once accepted, their status will change from "Pending" to active.
+   Now the collaborator can push commits and manage the repository based on the permissions you've assigned.